 This Instant Pot beef and broccoli recipe is gonna make your life easier, I can promise you that!
-How you ask?
+How, you ask?
 Well, it’s quick and easy to pull together, uses minimal and almost all fresh ingredients, has the vegetable already cooked in so you don’t have to make another side dish, and is made in one pot (okay two, if you count the rice).
-Make sure you read some of my other time saving tips for this recipe, which I share at the end.
+Make sure you read some of my other time saving tips for this Chinese beef and broccoli recipe, which I share at the end.

 The Ingredient That Gives This Dish its Distinct Flavor